cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 When the `env-loop` is started we first check if we are dealing with the empty environment.
 If that is the case we break the recursion: we have scanned all frames in scope and we are therefore dealing with an unbound variable.
-If we are not dealing with the empty environment, we are getting the first frame from the environment (the environment is a list of frames), get the value from the atom by using [`@`](http://www.braveclojure.com/zombie-metaphysics/#Atoms), and scan that.
+If we are not dealing with the empty environment, we are getting the first frame from the environment (remember that the environment is a list of frames), get the value from the atom by using [`@`](http://www.braveclojure.com/zombie-metaphysics/#Atoms), and scan that.

-So now we understand the way to lookup a variable, we also need a way to define a variable value in the environment.
+So now we can understand how to lookup a variable, we also need a way to define a variable value in the environment.
 To accomplish this we have a similar procedure, which uses a similar scanning method as above.